pschool-in/curriculum/content/grammar/new-topics/adjective-4.md

 ## Identify the order of adjectives (MCQ)

-Identify the order of adjectives in the sentence.
+Choose the appropriate options to complete the sentence.

 ```
 I bought a pair of _____ sandals.